Week 14: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Trump tweeted, then deleted, then expanded his list of media outlets and tweeted, that the media is the “enemy of the American people” — a slogan also used by Lenin and Stalin.

 - The cost of protecting Trump and his family is staggering.
-Obama averaged $12mm a year, while Trump’s 3 weekend visits to Mar-a-Lago alone cost $10mm, and the guards at NYC Trump Tower $183mm/year.
+Obama averaged $12 million a year, while Trump’s 3 weekend visits to Mar-a-Lago alone cost $10 million, and the guards at NYC Trump Tower $183 million/year.

 - PBS, Americorps, Legal Service Corp and the National Endowments for the Arts are all set to be eliminated in Trump’s preliminary budget.